DevNation-Community/Computer-Science-Degree/README.md

 # Computer Science Degree

 #### This is a list of free courses from reputable platforms and universities that satisfy the same requirements as an undergraduate Computer Science Degree (General Education not included)
 #### These are only resources to study from and cannot get you an actual Computer Science Degree.
-It only provides knowledge that is taugth to a Computer Science student.
+It only provides knowledge that is taught to a Computer Science student.

 #### Contributors: [Aarushi Bansal](https://github.com/aarushi374) and [Bhumika Sharma](https://github.com/schmithvillers)